MigrateLib: a tool for end-to-end Python library migration: Introduction

-\paragraph*{Phase one -- \PhaseOne:~~} In this phase, we investigate the capabilities and challenges of using LLMs for library migration.
-We use \llama, \mini, and \fouro to perform \MigAllCount migrations from \migbench.
-We then measure the correctness of the migrations by comparing the LLM's migrations with the original developer's migrations.
-We find that the three LLMs can correctly migrate \LlamaMigBMCorrectPercent, \MiniMigBMCorrectPercent, and \FouroMigBMCorrectPercent of the migrations respectively.
-Overall, we find that LLMs are capable of library migration, and as expected, the more powerful LLM (\fouro) performs better than the less powerful LLMs (\llama and \mini).
-We also identify two major challenges that make solely relying on LLMs in a practical tool ineffecive: \begin{enumerate*}[label=(\arabic*)] \item We provide the LLM with only code files that directly use the source library.
-However, for a given project, there may be other files that depend on the migrated code and also require changes during the migration. \item All LLMs often return only part of the code, skipping parts of the code that do not require migration. \end{enumerate*} These limitations, however, can be addressed by post-processing the LLM's results.
-We use these insights to improve the migration process in the next phase.
+In this paper, our goal is to investigate the effectiveness of LLMs in library migration to allow informed design decisions for LLM-based migration tooling.
+We choose Python as the programming language for our study, as it is one of the most popular programming languages and has a rich ecosystem of libraries.
+Accordingly, we approach this in three phases as illustrated in Figure~\ref{fig:study-overview}.
+In Phase 1, our goal is to systematically investigate the capabilities and challenges of using LLMs for library migration.
+We conduct an experiment using \MigExperimentCount migrations from \migbench~\cite{pymigbench}, a Python library migration benchmark we previously built.
+We experiment with three LLMs (\llama, \mini, and \fouro) and measure the correctness of the migrations by comparing the LLM's migrations with the original developer's migrations.
+We find that the three LLMs can correctly migrate \LlamaMigBMCorrectPercent, \MiniMigBMCorrectPercent, and \FouroMigBMCorrectPercent of the migrations, respectively.
+Using an alternative test-based evaluation on a subset of the projects that have unit tests, we find that \LlamaMigTestCorrectPercent, \MiniMigTestCorrectPercent, and \FouroMigTestCorrectPercent of the LLM migrations maintain the same test results as the original developer migrations for the three LLMs, respectively.
+We also study the types of migration-related code changes LLMs excel at vs. struggle with.
+Overall, we find that LLMs are capable of library migration, and as expected, the more powerful LLM (\fouro) performs best.
+We also identify four major challenges that make solely relying on LLMs in a practical tool less effective: \begin{enumerate*}[label=(\arabic*)] \item The files that need migration are not always known beforehand. \item All LLMs often return only part of the code, skipping parts of the code that do not require migration. \item For a given project, a file that we migrate may have other files that depend on it which may require changes during migration.
+Specifically, if any functions are made asynchronous during the migration, all parts of the code that use those functions must also be made asynchronous. \item The inconsistencies between the versions between the libraries used in the project and those assumed by the LLM can lead to incorrect migrations. \end{enumerate*}